• Three Poems by Zoe Tuck

 Once somebody said that these girls we teach are only going to go on to eat homemade pies all day waiting until their fat husbands come home to fuck them.
 Only a dream for the rest of us girls in the world… our bodies having already split apart with ways men make war...
 Read More

-The Washing and the Clothes Line by Serge Pey, translated from French by Donald Nicholson-Smith
+The Washing and the Clothes Line by Serge Pey, trans. from French by Donald Nicholson-Smith

 I learned my letters as I ate my alphabet soup.
 Tiny letters, without much meaning.
 For her part, my mother read the earth, because marks on the ground were the writing of the night.
 From those signs, outside the house, she knew that a fox had passed by along the road...
 Read More

-Fragments from Moon Ring by Annie Le Brun, translated from French by Alicen Weida
+Fragments from Moon Ring by Annie Le Brun, trans. from French by Alicen Weida

 Children of this century, avert your gaze.
 Lips are no longer on every word.
 Words climb pell-mell onto the backs of things.
 And things, wandering in the desert of their own erosion, seek to bribe our bones, the uncertain keepers of a fortified mirage...
 Read More